Oakland Raiders Should Pursue CFL Tackles Leader Solomon Elimimian

 By Chase Ruttig

-Aug 17, 2014; Toronto, Ontario, Canada; BC Lions linebacker Solomon Elimimian (56) makes a tackle on Toronto Argonauts wide receiver Mike Bradwell (88) after a catch at Rogers Centre.
-BC defeated Toronto 33-17.
+Aug 17, 2014; Toronto, Ontario, Canada; BC Lions linebacker Solomon Elimimian (56) goes to make a tackle on Toronto Argonauts running back Curtis Steele (29) during the first half at Rogers Centre.
 Mandatory Credit: John E. Sokolowski-USA TODAY Sports

 - Raiders news: Free agent TE Foster Moreau diagnosed with cancer